wp-plugins/csv-2-post/readme.txt

 * Bug Fixes
     * (critical) custom fields fix
 * General Improvements
-    * Manual post updating tool for updating a specific post added on the Your Creations page
     * Category creator (without the need to create posts) added too the Your Creation page
     * Feedburner email subscription form changed too CSV 2 POST feed
     * Twitter button updated to the CSV2POST twitter account